TechWiz-3/automation/meetings/README.md

 # Meetings
 ![Image](https://img.shields.io/badge/CROSS%20PLATFORM-YES-success?style=for-the-badge)

+## What
+Simple Python script that opens the MS Teams meeting for my classes as well as class folder based on the date and time.

+## Who
+Created by Zac the Wise on 25/April/2022

+## How
+Using Python 3.9 with the following libraries used
+- [dotenv](https://pypi.org/project/python-dotenv/) to store the meeting links
+- [Rich](https://github.com/Textualize/rich) to give the terminal output extra colour
+- Datetime to check the day and time
+- OS module to load the ENV
+- Webbrowser module to open the links

+## Info
 Things you'll need to change before use:

 ```
 1. Line 8 of class - change the path to your own
 2. Follow installation guide as specified in lines 3-7 of class